10 Signs of a Good Kindergarten Classroom

 6. Children work on projects and have long periods of time (at least

-one hour) to play and explore.
+45 minutes) to play and explore.
 Filling out worksheets should not be

 their primary activity.